 Note that you don’t need to tell us which AP Exams you plan to administer at this point; you’re simply registering your school with the College Board so you can order and administer exams.

 Your school must have a College Board school code to participate in AP and other College Board programs.
 This is a unique six-digit code that identifies your school in our system.
 It comes in two different authorization levels:

-- Level 1 authorization: Required for schools to receive their students’ AP Exam and other College Board test scores.
-Schools cannot administer AP or other College Board exams, but can participate in the AP Course Audit.
+- Level 1 authorization: Required for schools to provide AP courses and receive their students’ AP Exam and other College Board test scores.
+Schools cannot administer AP or other College Board exams.

 - Level 2 authorization: Required for schools to receive scores as well as administer AP Exams and PSAT-related assessments and to apply to become an SAT Test Center.